robotframework/robotframework/doc/releasenotes/rf-3.2.1.rst

 .. default-role:: code

-`Robot Framework`_ 3.2.1 is a new release minor release fixing two high priority regressions in `Robot Framework 3.2 <rf-3.2.rst>`_.
+`Robot Framework`_ 3.2.1 is a new minor release fixing two high priority regressions in `Robot Framework 3.2 <rf-3.2.rst>`_.
 For information about all the features and fixes in Robot Framework 3.2 see `its release notes <rf-3.2.rst>`_.